NaveenKaliannan/guide-to-good-software/C++/Makefile.md

 ## Structure of Makefile
 Create a file with a name **Makefile** with the below struture:
 ```
+variable = 1

 target: prerequisites
 <TAB>command
 ```
+* **variable** is always string and defined at the start of the file. **make -p** gives the pre defined variable and it can be updated in our makefile as well.
 * **target**
 * **prerequisites**
 * **command or operation that we want to perform**